 Aripiprazole is contraindicated in patients with documented hypersensitivity to it or any component of the formula.

 According to FDA reports, there have been 76 cases of aripiprazole overdose.
 These include instances of both deliberate and accidental overdose in combination with other substances.
-There is currently no known antidote for aripiprazole overdose, however early charcoal administration by partially prevent absorption of the drug.
+There is currently no known antidote for aripiprazole overdose.
+However, early charcoal administration partially prevents the absorption of the drug.
 Management of aripiprazole overdose should focus on supportive therapy.
-An EKG should be obtained to identify any cardiac arrhythmias, such as QTc prolongation.
+The clinician should obtain an EKG to identify any cardiac arrhythmias, such as QTc prolongation.

 Aripiprazole is usually prescribed by a psychiatrist, nurse practitioner, or primary care provider.
 Due to the array of possible side effects, it is essential to establish baseline measurements, including EKG, blood pressure, CMP, CBC, liver transaminase levels, BUN, and creatinine.
 Although extrapyramidal symptoms are less common in aripiprazole as compared to haloperidol, it is crucial to screen for and monitor any developing EPS using AIMS (Abnormal Involuntary Movement Scale).
 Interprofessional communication is essential in the management of a patient on aripiprazole due to potential drug interactions and potentially fatal side effects such as QT abnormalities, arrhythmias, agranulocytosis, and metabolic changes.
 Switching from one antipsychotic to another should be done gradually.
 For example, in the UK, aripiprazole would be started at a minimal clinically efficacious dose and titrated up as needed after two weeks, while leaving the previous antipsychotic dose unchanged.
 Rapid or sudden withdrawal of prior medication may result in a decompensated presentation.